stylify/web/content/blog/write-css-like-facebook.md

 The code above would look almost the same if it would be written in pure CSS.
 Only the `box-shadow` uses the `__` (two underscores) instead of a space.

-Because of the maintainability and the fact that code above could be used on multiple places, it is necessary to make it more reusable.
+Because of the maintainability and the fact that code above could be used in multiple places, it is necessary to make it more reusable.
 So let's define some components, macros and variables!

 ### Cleanup and Configuration